oliverde8/php-etl/docs/DescribeChain.md

 As you can see the `{@context/locales}` part of the columns name is dynamic.
 We can use then the get rule to read the data from that product.
-We could also have used symfony expression language but both behaves differently if the given locale is missing. `get` will simply return an empty column, symfont expression language rule will fail.
+We could also have used symfony expression language but both behaves differently if the given locale is missing. `get` will simply return an empty column, symfony expression language rule will fail.

 You can test this rule yourself, check the [transform yml](examples/07-json-transform.yml) and by executing `php docs/examples/07-json-transform.php`